 4. Introduce Whoops-a-Daisy & the Killer Whale

-Next, people nominated themselves for the stuffed daisy, who we named “Whoops.”
-If anyone screwed up that week, s/he could stand up, tell the story, get automatic forgiveness, and help prevent somebody else from making the same mistake.
+Next, people nominated themselves for the stuffed daisy, which we named “Whoops.”
+If anyone screwed up that week, they could stand up, tell the story, get automatic forgiveness, and help prevent somebody else from making the same mistake.

 The stories that the Killer Whale and Whoops elicited were my favorite part of most all-hands meetings.
 We all learned a lot in that 15 minutes, and everyone received a strong message that feedback was encouraged.

 5. Conduct speak-truth-to-power meetings to encourage feedback

 One of the most helpful suggestions I ever got as a manager came from Roxana Wales, who worked at NASA and then in Learning and Development at Google.
 She told me that one of the most important things any “manager of managers” could do to foster a culture of feedback was to have so-called “skip-level meetings.”